langdb/langdb-samples/README.md

 This repository hosts code samples for LangDB.
 All samples are written in SQL.

+## LangDB Kernel
+Use the LangDB kernel to run the notebook samples.

 ## Structure

 The repository is structured as follows: